mayankdutta/programming_basics/Requirement analysis.md

 	- *address problems of volatility (changing requirements) :*  maybe due to politics, market change or user might have missed some requirements.

 #### Requirement analysis
-is the process of studying and analyzing the customer, and the user needs to arrive at a clear, complete.
+is the process of studying and analysing the customer, and the user needs to arrive at a clear, complete, consistent, unambiguous requirement understanding.

+#### Why this is difficult.
+- misunderstanding b/w analyst and user.
+- customer doesn't understand alternative trade-offs.

+#### Goals of requirement analysis
+- understand the user's need.
+- removing inconsistencies, anomalies from requirements.
+- document, requirements properly in an SRS document.

+### Requirement analysis
+A person who performs requirement analysis is called a system analyst.
+- understands user requirement.
+- collects data needed for the user requirement.
+- writes the **SRS**.

+#### Two main activities.
+- requirement gathering.
+	- observations of existing systems.
+	- studying existing procedures.
+	- discussion with the customer and the end-user.
+	- having questionnaires to understand user requirements.
+	- conducting discussion with domain experts to understand the system.
+- analysis of gathered requirements.